Kev-gp/published-notes/content/Blogs/Why Write.md

 ---
 Sitting down at my wooden desk, I could vividly recall the rigorous and demanding process of composing essays at my school table years back.
 I'd start chewing the inside of my cheek, my brows furrowed.
 The air thickened with tension and anxiety of the task at hand as each tick of the clock gets louder in the background.
 I’m brought into a world of academic rigor, measuring every word used to produce a rational argument.

 Looking at my journal that lay before me, the contrast is striking.
 The written words flow freely without restraint.
-I write because I want to and I can let my handwriting go loose, allowing the reflective process of journaling to remain unstifled.
+I write because I want to and I let my handwriting go loose, allowing the reflective process of journaling to remain unstifled.

 My small, unassuming notebook also serves a different purpose: notetaking.
 Not just notes from lectures but books, videos, and podcasts I find online.
-I’d often struggle to remember what I’ve read, which makes me wonder:
+I’d often struggle to remember what I’ve read, which makes me ask:

 > Why bother reading stacks of books and watching a whole list of videos if they keep slipping through my mental grasp?

 Nowadays my notebook acts as a trusty companion I carry with me everywhere I go, always there to capture fleeting thoughts and keep them safe until I could act on them.

 Notebooks are versatile, be it in digital or physical form.
 A powerful assistant to my work or studies, or a journal for self-reflection, it’s in writing that I find relief, a way to effectively organise my thoughts, and make them permanent.
-Parsing through my notes I ask; how does writing shape the way we think and feel?
+Parsing through my notes I wonder; how does writing shape the way we think and feel?

-## Writing for productivity and learning
+## Writing for productivity

 We’re all facing the issue of information overload.
 There’s an excess of information, messages, things to do and to remember.
 Social media also aligns us towards whatever is new and popular.
 But with more information available, the more we find ourselves distracted and unproductive.